 This is truly a preference for your agency.
 Obviously, if using the single method, it would be at the time of approval.
 For the batch method, many will review & post all items that were approved that day.
 Some will wait until the end of the week, so it is truly up to you.
 However, before running any financial reports, all transactions for the subject time period must be posted to ensure the accuracy of the reports.

 Is the posting date important?

-In the case of Client Invoice and Receipt, for example, the receipt posting date will determine when the invoice has been "paid" and therefore be removed from the AR Aging report.
+In the case of client invoices and receipts, for example, the receipt posting date will determine when the invoice has been "paid" and therefore be removed from the AR aging report.

 How to post

 Following the approval of the item, a Post button will appear in the top right corner of the screen.
 Simply click the button to post.